dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 #### 2. **Temporal and Operational Awareness**

-While ERM focuses on "what entities exist," the Entity-Workflow Model asks "when and how are entities created?"
+While ERM focuses on "what entities exist," the Relational Workflow Model asks "when and how are entities created?"
 This temporal dimension is crucial for:

 - **Scientific Workflows**: Where data processing follows strict sequences
 - **Business Processes**: Where operations must occur in specific orders